 In God’s Blessing, I realize that my passion is not in the intricate technicalities, but in business.
 Therefore, the advent of EasyWaysToMakeCash.com.
 Couple with my journey in this small business, boy, my joy knows no bound.
 I find the pleasure to share about my startup journey in my blog; my trust in God for my business, my believes, my strategies, my worries…You see how all these keep my mind occupied, and yet, I still worry that I run out of topic to write.
 I yearn to please with my blog, by putting content after content into her.

 3. Follow Your Niche’s Journals, Blogs and Latest Development

 There is only so much your experience can support you in your blog journey.
-You need fresh perspective.
+You need a fresh perspective.
 Subscribe to magazines and journals related to your niche development.
-For example, if you are into fashion blog, it doesn’t hurt to read Cosmopolitan and Vogue on mothly basis to keep yourself in the know.
-As For me, I read Entrepreneur, Inc, Techcrunch and follow thought leaders on Linkedin to know more about business ideas, both online and offline.
+There are a lot of valuable resources for bloggers online.
+For example, if you are into a fashion blog, it doesn’t hurt to read Cosmopolitan and Vogue on a monthly basis to keep yourself in the know.
+As for me, I read Entrepreneur, Inc, Techcrunch and follow thought leaders on Linkedin to know more about business ideas, both online and offline.
 Through this social media, I found an interesting blog called The Retail Doctor about development and hacks in the retail scene.

 4. Talk To Friends